openvinotoolkit/openvino/docs/notebooks/typo-detector-with-output.rst

 .. parsed-literal::

-    2024-06-20 02:52:47.537772: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-07-02 03:38:30.791330: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-06-20 02:52:47.571605: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-07-02 03:38:30.826343: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-06-20 02:52:48.171558: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-07-02 03:38:31.425204: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Methods
 ~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 The notebook provides two methods to run the inference of typo detector
 with OpenVINO runtime, so that you can experience both calling the API